First-Year Application Steps

 Early Action applicants will be notified if they have been offered admission, denied or deferred to the Regular Decision process for further consideration.

-Completed application (Parts I and II) and non-refundable $60 processing fee must be submitted or postmarked no later than January 16.
-The Counselor/School Evaluation form with official high school transcript, official SAT and/or ACT scores, and Teacher Recommendation Form must be submitted no later than January 22.
+Completed application and non-refundable $70 processing fee must be submitted or postmarked no later than January 1.
+The Counselor/School Evaluation form with official high school transcript, official SAT and/or ACT scores, and Optional Teacher Recommendation Form must be submitted no later than January 8.

 To avoid processing delays, we recommend that applicants submit all paper documents in the same envelope.
 The last possible SAT/ACT exam we will be able to use is a test taken in January, and the scores must be submitted to UGA electronically by the testing agency.